Please do not hesitate to give us a call. We love pre-booking questions and we are always here to help!

 All the above safety measures and efforts from the balloon companies and the CAA have helped Cappadocia succeed in launching and landing close to 200 hot air balloons a day safely.
 On our end, by choosing to work with the best professional companies, we ensure that you experience the safest flight possible.

-There is no upper age limit in hot air ballooning; passengers in their 70s and even 90s can enjoy this exhilarating experience.
+There is no upper age limit in hot air ballooning; passengers in their 70s and even 90s can enjoy the experience.

-Nonetheless, for safety purposes, kids below 6 are not allowed in the balloons.
+Nonetheless, kids below six are not allowed in the balloons for safety purposes.

-Also, whereas flying in a balloon may be an excellent experience for women in the early stages, those in the latter stages of pregnancy, around 28 weeks pregnant, are discouraged from flying.
+Also, whereas flying in a balloon may be an excellent experience for women in the early stages, those in the latter, around 28 weeks pregnant, are discouraged from flying.

 We encourage booking your hot air balloon flight in advance to aid in planning.
 If your trip to Cappadocia is 1-2 days, booking 5-6 days before arriving in the region is advised.
 If you will stay for a week or so, booking a flight on the first morning of your trip is the way to go.
 Those staying in the region for longer have the privilege of postponing their flight if the weather does not agree on the planned date of the balloon flight.